Sankt Annæ Gade 4

 Sankt Annæ Gade 4 is a historic property on Sankt Annæ Gade in the Christianshavn neighborhood of Copenhagen, Denmark.
 Built as a warehouse in the 1620s, in 1757 it was converted into a two-storey residential building by anchor smith Hans Caspersen.
 The first of a number of construction projects undertaken by Caspersen in the neighborhood, he would later also build or significantly expand the buildings at Overgaden Neden Vandet 39, Overgaden Neden Vandet 33 and Overgaden Oven Vandet 50.
 The building was listed on the Danish registry of protected buildings and places in 1950.

 History

+Origins

+The building was originally part of a long warehouse that was associated with the Mikkel Vibehouse at the corner of Strandgade and Sankt Annæ Gade.